reves/fley/README.md

     toggleStyle() {
         // 1) Inner calls to other actions do not cause additional rendering.
-        // 2) Returning "null" from the most outer action prevents rendering. return this.style === 'light'
+        // 2) Returning "null" from the initially called action prevents rendering. return this.style === 'light'
             ? this.setStyle('dark')
             : this.setStyle('light')